ysig/GraKeL/doc/documentation/installation.rst

    $ pip install grakel

-To also install the cvxopt package, which is a requirement of the Lov{\'a}sz-:math:`\vartheta` kernel, you can use the following command:
+To also install the cvxopt package, which is a requirement of the Lovász-:math:`\vartheta` kernel, you can use the following command:

 .. code-block:: bash